-People who use this drug are very social and have a tendency to talk a lot.
+Cocaine is one of the world’s well known illicit drugs.
+It increases dopamine levels in the brain and creates a false sensation of happiness.
+People who use this drug commonly act as very social and have a tendency to talk a lot.
 They also tend to be agitated, nervous, anxious, dissociated and even psychotic.

 Cocaine drug tests work not by searching for the presence of cocaine, but for proof that the body has recently metabolized (proving the ingestion of) cocaine.
 While cocaine takes roughly 6-24 hours to leave the body, the product created when the body metabolizes cocaine, Benzoylecgonine, can be detected up to 5 days after the last consumption.